ML4GLand/EUGenE_use_cases/DeepSTARR/README.md

 # DeepSTARR
 ---
 Code to work with DeepSTARR models.
 This includes:
- - Training and interpreting DeepSTARR models from scratch with [EUGENe].
+ - Training, evaluating and interpreting DeepSTARR models from scratch with [EUGENe] (`eugene/`)
- - Testing the Kipoi DeepSTARR model
- - Testing Bernardo's DeepSTARR model in keras
+ - Evaluating Bernardo's DeepSTARR model (`deepstarr/`)

-## Install
----
-Follow the instructions in the `setup.ipynb` notebook to configure computational environments.

-## Usage
----
-1. Training and interpreting DeepSTARR models from scratch with [EUGENe].
- - See the `eugene` directory for details

-2. Training
- - See the `train_*.ipynb` notebooks for examples of how to train models from scratch

-## Model interpretation
----
-Coming soon!
+ - Distance dependent cooperativity analysis with a model trained using the evoaug codebase (`evoaug/`)

 ## Acknowledgements
 ---